data-edu/data-science-in-education/_book/03-data-scientist-in-edu.md

 ### Sharing Results

 So far, we’ve discussed processing data and analyzing data.
 At these stages, the audiences for your output are usually you, other data scientists, or stakeholders who are in a position to give feedback about the process so far.
 But when you’ve sorted through your findings and have selected conclusions you want to share, your audience becomes much wider.
-Now you’re tasked with communicating with leadership, staff, parents, the community, or some combination of those audiences.
+Now you’re tasked with *communicating* your findings with leadership, staff, parents, the community, or some combination of those audiences.

 The strategy and techniques for sharing with a wider audience are different from the ones you use when processing and analyzing data.
 Sharing your results includes developing visualizations that clearly communicate a finding, writing narratives that give context and story to your analysis, and developing presentations that spark conversations about the student experience.